Meeex2/cuda/README.md

 5. **Verification**:
    - Verified the correctness of the implementation by manually computing the expected output for a specific element and comparing it with the GPU result.

+## Day 10
+**File:** `flash_attention.cu`

+### **Summary**
+Implemented the **Flash Attention mechanism** using CUDA.
+Flash Attention is an optimized version of the standard attention mechanism that reduces memory usage and improves computational efficiency by tiling the computation and avoiding redundant memory accesses.
+This implementation is still a work in progress and may produce incorrect outputs.

+### **Key Concepts**
+1. **Flash Attention**:
+   - Flash Attention computes attention scores in a memory-efficient way by tiling the input matrices and processing them in chunks.
+   - It avoids storing the full attention matrix, reducing memory overhead.

+2. **Tiling**:
+   - The input matrices `Q`, `K`, and `V` are divided into smaller tiles that fit into shared memory.
+   - Each thread block processes one tile at a time, computing partial results.

+3. **Online Softmax**:
+   - Softmax is computed incrementally across tiles to avoid storing the full attention matrix.
+   - This requires tracking the maximum value and sum of exponentials across tiles.

+4. **Weighted Sum**:
+   - The weighted sum of values is computed incrementally using the attention scores.